ZeVeDi Podcast: Digital talk with Stephanie Kaiser

 Sooner or later: For a digital Germany – a column by Christina Lang

 Citizen-centered?
 Citizen-centered!
-Everyone is talking about user-centricity or, better, citizen-centricity.
+Everyone is talking about user-centeredness or, better, citizen-centeredness.
 Without citizen-centeredness, there can be no modern, digital administration.
 And without a digital administration, there can be no modern, digital Germany.
 The new coalition agreement clearly calls for this.
 But what is behind the buzzword that has been called for years in papers, on panels and in workshops?

 Germany lags far behind in an international comparison when it comes to administrative digitalization.
 To change this, the federal government bought the start-up DigitalService in October 2020.
 A unique path so far – also internationally.
 We will be accompanying this exciting journey for the next six months starting in May 2022.